stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="directory-resource-accounts"></a>`accounts` | A link to the accounts owned by the directory. | Link | <span>--</span>
 <a class="anchor" name="directory-resource-groups"></a>`groups` | A link to the groups owned by the directory. | Link | <span>--</span>
 <a class="anchor" name="directory-resource-tenant"></a>`tenant` | A link to the owning tenant. | Link | <span>--</span>

-Within Stormpath, there are two types of directories you can implement:

-* A <strong>Cloud</strong> directory, also known as Stormpath-managed directories, which are hosted by Stormpath and use the Stormpath data model to store account and group information.
-This is the default and most common type of directory in Stormpath.
-* A <strong>Mirrored</strong> directory, which is a Stormpath-hosted directory populated with data pushed from your existing LDAP/AD directory using a Stormpath synchronization agent.
-All user management is done on your existing LDAP/AD directory, but the cloud mirror can be accessed through the Stormpath APIs on your modern applications.

-    * Agent directories cannot be created using the API.
-    * You can specify various LDAP/AD object and attribute settings of the specific LDAP/AD server for accounts and groups.
-    * If the agent status is `Online`, but you are unable to see any data when browsing your LDAP/AD mapped directory, it is likely that your object and filters are configured incorrectly.

-You can add as many directories of each type as you require.
-Changing group memberships, adding accounts, or deleting accounts in directories affects ALL applications to which the directories are mapped as [account stores](#account-store-mappings)</a>.

-LDAP/AD accounts and groups are automatically deleted when:

-* The backing object is deleted from the LDAP/AD directory service.
-* The backing LDAP/AD object information no longer matches the account filter criteria configured for the agent.
-* The LDAP/AD directory is deleted.

 For directories, you can: